Trump opposes changing debate rules but will still attend

 Tuesday’s opening debate in Cleveland quickly turned chaotic, with frequent interruptions by the candidates — particularly Trump.
 The Commission on Presidential Debates said Wednesday that it “intends to ensure that additional tools to maintain order are in place for the remaining debates.”

 The commission and representatives from Trump’s and Biden’s campaigns met Wednesday morning to discuss the previous night’s debate and potential changes.
-But the commission, which has organized every general election debate since 1988, did not specify what changes it is considering.
+Some potential changes that have been discussed include adding opening and closing statements and shortening open discussion.

 Trump, a Republican, tweeted Thursday that he opposed any changes.
 “Why would I allow the Debate Commission to change the rules for the second and third Debates when I easily won last time,” he tweeted shortly after landing in New Jersey, where he was to hold a campaign fundraiser at his private golf club.